Talk to Parent Help: 800-716-3468

-Child Find’s Parent Help program offers free, confidential*, telephone-based services to parents in conflict, helping fragile families to explore safe and legal options and available support systems.
+Child Find’s Parent Help program offers free, confidential*, telephone-based services to parents in conflict.
+We help fragile families explore safe, legal options and available support systems.

-Parent Help opens cases for biological parents and caretakers (those legally functioning in a parental role, including grandparents, and other family members).
-Callers seeking assistance from Parent Help are the parents/caretakers of children 17 years old or younger, although the age limit may be extended in the event of legal guardianship due to a child’s mental/physical condition, or on-going support obligations.
+We only open cases for biological parents and caretakers, as in those legally functioning in a parental role.
+Callers seeking assistance from Parent Help must be the parents/caretakers of children 17 or younger, although the age limit may be extended in the event of legal guardianship due to a child’s mental/physical condition, or on-going support obligations.

 Parent Help also provides consultation and information to allied service professionals.

-* Child Find does not share caller information with others, including family members, without the caller’s consent.
-Further, our staff will neither confirm nor deny whether a person has contacted us for Parent Help services.
-Note, however, that confidentiality may be waived if any caller presents an immediate danger to self or others (i.e. suicide, homicide).
+Child Find does not share caller information with others, including family members, without the caller’s consent.
+Our staff will neither confirm nor deny whether a person has contacted us for Parent Help services.
+Please note that confidentiality may be waived if any caller presents an immediate danger to themselves or others (i.e. suicide, homicide).